 When God comes on the scene, He exonerates Job, clears Elihu, but expresses the need for the other older 3 friends to be purified because of their shortcomings, which God even calls foolish.
 Job 42:7, 8.

-I am sharing these things because most of you as the top superintendents, pastors and elders are both older in physical age as well being older as believers, and also older as professionals in the service of Christ.
+I am sharing these things because most of you as the superintendents, pastors and elders are both older in physical age as well being older as believers, and also older as professionals in the service of Christ.

 The older we become in our marriages, in our relationships with others, the more difficult it usually becomes to change and do some new things.